-Once your job has been submitted, use the bjobs command to see where they run. view the status of the job queue.
+Once your job has been submitted, use the bjobs command to view the status of the job queue.
 If you have available compute nodes, your job should be shown in RUN (running) state; if your compute nodes are busy, or you've launched an auto-scaling cluster and currently have no running nodes, your job may be shown in PEND (pending) state until compute nodes are available to run it.